vijinho/sp500/README.md

 ## Introduction

 This is a raw set of imported [daily S&P500 CSV data from Yahoo Finance](https://finance.yahoo.com/quote/%5EGSPC/history?guccounter=1) converted to MySQL and sqlite formats.
-The data is daily open, close, high, low and volume since 11, December 1950.
+The data is daily open, close, high, low and volume since 3, January 1950.

 ### Why?

 I wanted to fetch the S&P500 historical data for my reference.

-## Updating (for 2018-12-10 & future)
+## Updating

 1. Get the latest CSV file of results from Yahoo!
 2. Put the file in the folder 'csv', overwriting `sp500.csv`